vosaul/status.im/source/build_status/desktop.md

 ## Editor setup

-Running `lein figwheel-repl desktop` will run a REPL on port 7888 by default.
+Running `clj -m clj-rn.main watch --platform desktop` will run a REPL on port 7888 by default.
 Some additional steps might be needed to connect to it.

 ### emacs-cider